ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 This question relates to clocks - specifically ***Logical Clocks***

 > A logical clock is a very unusual type of clock because it can neither tell us the time of day, nor how large a time interval has elapsed between two events.
-> All a logical clock can do is tell us the order in which events occurred.
+> All a logical clock can tell us is the order in which events occurred.

 ### Lamport Clocks